 - Cell reselection parameters are applicable to all UEs in a cell, but it is possible to configure specific reselection parameters per UE group or per UE.

 - It should be possible to prevent the UE from reselecting to specific detected neighbouring cells.

+E-UTRAN supports inter-RAT cell reselection in RRC_IDLE and RRC_INACTIVE to NR NTN.
+E-UTRAN provides NR NTN payload assistance information to assist UEs in searching and measuring NR NTN cells.